Oops. Seems I accidentally pressed the RETURN key on the Headline a bit too soon. My bad. What I meant to write was:

 I have loved baseball ever since I was a young child.
 I even named this humor blog View from the Bleachers in part as a nod to my favorite spectator sport.
 Baseball has long been called America’s pastime.
 The first baseball game was played way back in 1846.
 As any high school student today could tell you, that’s probably like maybe over 70 years ago.

-Having grown up in Albany, NY, listening on the radio in the 1960’s to the dismal cellar-dwelling New York Mets, I was hooked at an early age.
+Having grown up in Albany, NY, in the 1960s, listening on the radio in the 1960’s to the then dismal, cellar-dwelling New York Mets, I was hooked at an early age.
 I wanted to name our eldest daughter DiMaggio in honor of Joltin’ Joe.
 I tried to convince my wife her friends would call her Maggie, but I was overruled.
 So we named her Yastrzemski instead.

 I know what many of you are thinking – baseball is the most boring sport imaginable.
 One detractor filmed a nine-inning baseball game and concluded that there were only 17 minutes of actual action in a typical 2.5 hour game.
 So before I give you all the compelling reasons why baseball is better than having sextuplets, let’s start with the opposing viewpoint.